Histories, Interviews, and Biographies of Peoples Temple

 Finally – perhaps concurrently – several Temple leaders began work on what was known as the “Conspiracy Book,” which documented a history of perceived attacks against the church.
 An early draft of that work – also unfinished – appears here.

-These coordinated campaigns were not the only efforts to create a written legacy of what the Temple was about and how Jones led the movement.
-Scattered throughout the history of the Temple – beginning as early as its days in Indianapolis – are documents by church leaders, members and Jones himself.
+These coordinated campaigns were not the only efforts to create a written legacy of what the Temple was about and why people joined the movement.
+Scattered throughout the history of the Temple – beginning as early as its days in Indianapolis, and lasting through the final months of Jonestown’s existence – are tapes and transcripts of interviews of Temple members.
+Like the biographies of Jim Jones, like the “Conspiracy Book,” these interviews contemplated a larger work by Richard Tropp, and like the other projects, they were never completed.

 1. Lynetta Jones, Jim Jones and Peoples Temple